Skip to Content

 • Skin rashes.

-Doctors mostly diagnose HIV through a blood test.
-A nurse or technician takes a small sample of blood and sends it for testing.
-Results usually come back from the lab within a few days.
+• Blood test — Doctors mainly diagnose HIV through a blood test.
+A small blood sample is sent for testing and the results usually come back from the lab within a few days.

 It takes time for HIV to move through the body.
 So even if someone does contract HIV, they do not get a positive test result right away.

-By three months post-exposure, the virus is high enough that a test will detect it.
+By three months post-exposure, the virus levels are high enough that a test will detect it.
 This is why it's important to re-test if you're at risk of contracting HIV.

-If you're HIV positive, you should start treatment right away, even if you don't have symptoms.
+If you're HIV-positive, you should start treatment right away, even if you don't have symptoms.
+Treatment does not cure HIV but turns it into a chronic manageable condition as long as you take your medicine every day.

 Your doctor will choose the best HIV medicine for you, based on factors such as: